Workshops and Private Parenting Sessions that will help you

 Monique has done Seminars for New York City Public and Private Schools and Preschools and at the New York Times.
 She works with parents in the tri-state area.
 Inquire about bringing a Seminar to your school or work.

-The cost of books and materials is included with the fee.
+The cost of books and materials is included

 If you have questions, would like more information or don't see a workshop here that works with your schedule, please email me at email@example.com